sglushchenko/sample_for_interview/README.md

 # sample_for_interview
-This repository I use this to show examples of my code for employers.
+This repository I use this to show examples of my code and priciples that I use in my work.

 The code is separated by layers and services and uses Clear scalable architecture.
 Also, the app uses an MVVM pattern for the visual part.